L.F. Wade International Airport: Current operations

 The airport was a United States government NASA Space Shuttle launch abort site.
 It was only able to be used during low and mid inclination launches.

 The airport is also active in affairs of the Airports Council International (ACI), hosting the industry organisation's Legal Affairs Committee annual meeting in 2005.
 In 2006, ACI selected the airport to host its World Assembly, which was held in Bermuda in November 2010, attended by hundreds of delegates representing airports worldwide.
 The airport's current general manager is Aaron Adderley.

 A small portion of the south-east corner of the airport was transformed in the 1990s into Bermuda Motorsports Park.

-From March 2017, Bermuda Skyport Corporation Limited will manage and operate L.F.
+Since March 2017, Bermuda Skyport Corporation Limited has managed and operated L.F.
 Wade International.
-The 30 year airport concession includes construction of a new passenger terminal, which was completed in 2020.
+The 30-year airport concession includes construction of a new passenger terminal, which was completed in 2020.